 Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update 5.
 Identify the CIP projects where broadband infrastructure can be included.
-FY23-FY25 Staff Time Completed - New fiber installed along Red Top Road (near Havenhill Road) as part of the widening improvement completed by the developer.
-Near term - The upcoming complete streets project on West Texas Street will install conduit and fiber from Pennsylvania to Beck to Cadenasso.
+FY23-FY25 Staff Time Completed - Awarding a construction contract for a project on West Texas Street to install conduit and fiber from Pennsylvania to Beck to Cadenasso.
 Project is in design and scheduled for start of construction summer 2025.
 Future - Analyzing best practices and developing standards for fiber deployment in conjunction with adopted CIP.
 Defining project goals and scope based on recent funding adjustments.
 Once determined convening appropriate staff to form working group.
 6. Continue efforts for training, computer donation program to support Digital Inclusion and Equity FY24-FY28 Staff Time Ongoing effort.
 Conducted English and Spanish Digital Literacy classes and donated laptops for those completing the classes.
 Signed a contract with TechExchange to donate and dispose City Computers while maintaining confidentiality and data destruction requirements.
 This equipment is repurposed within the Solano County cities

 Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update QL 3.10 - Support Travis AFB City Manager's Office Public Works 1.
 Complete Travis Regional Resiliency Review (TRRR).
 FY23-FY25 Staff Time and approximatel y \$25,000 in funds for matching.
 Overall project is \$1.44M The Travis Regional Resilience Study and Report was completed in April 2024.
 The project and final report represented a watershed moment in the relationship between Travis AFB and the communities of the Solano County region.
 The final report presented key infrastructure projects and an implementation plan that should be prioritized to ensure a resilient region to support Travis AFB.
-Projects included: • Security/ Resilience Profile of Vaca-Dixon Substation; • New Canon Road Railroad Overcrossing; • Solano-Napa Water Resilience Phase 1; • Improve Creed, Branscombe, and Denverton Roads; and • FSSD Suisun Force Main.
+Projects included: Security/ Resilience Profile of Vaca-Dixon Substation; New Canon Road Railroad Overcrossing; Solano-Napa Water Resilience Phase 1; Improve Creed, Branscombe, and Denverton Roads; and FSSD Suisun Force Main.
 In addition to a successful and actionable final report, the regional approach and accompanying tabletop exercises utilized to develop the report's recommendations became the national standard for future OLDCC MIRR grants.